William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 Housing development began at the east end of the district in the 1930s as an extension of the private estates being built at Hodge Hill.
 However, the area now forms the western part of Shard End, an extensive municipal housing development built after 1950.
 At this time large swathes of inner-city areas were demolished and the city expanded onto greenfield sites beyond its former boundaries.

-After fifty years problems became apparent with some post-war housing.
-Industrial waste recycled as filling for the foundations had expanded as the result of a chemical reaction with water, causing floors to rise and the prefabricated walls to be pushed off their bases.
+After fifty years problems became apparent with some of the post-war housing.
+Industrial waste recycled as filling for the foundations had expanded as the result of a chemical reaction with water, causing floors to rise and crack and the prefabricated walls to be pushed off their foundations.
 From the beginning of this century there has been widespread demolition and rebuilding in this area.
-The Heathway public house and the nearby shopping centre remain a focal point of the district.
+The Heathway public house (now an Asian restaurant) and the shopping centre opposite remain a focal point of the district.

 After the Second World War, despite pressure to re-house substantial numbers of people from the central districts, the Cole valley was nonetheless left as a green corridor.
 This commitment dates from 1909 when Yardley District Council was concerned to prevent the River Cole from becoming a culvert hemmed in by factories as was the Rea through the centre of Birmingham.
-It was proposed that the valley should be maintained as a rural corridor along its 9 miles through Yardley, and on Yardley's amalgamation with Birmingham in 1911, the City Council agreed not only to maintain but to further this aim.
+It was proposed that the valley should be maintained as a rural corridor along its 9 miles through Yardley, and on Yardley's amalgamation with Birmingham in 1911, the City Council not only maintained but furthered this aim.

 Well worth a walk - Project Kingfisher is the section along the Cole from the Coventry Road to Chelmsley Wood at which point it is jointly managed by Solihull Council.
 Although not completed until c1990, it is now possible to walk in public open space the length of the River Cole from Shirley to Chelmsley Wood as far as Bacons End.
 This far-sighted project combines a variety of environments: playing fields, meadows, woodlands, streams, ponds, pools and lakes, marsh and wetland and preserves an important corridor across the city for urban wildlife.